 Right to Privacy (FERPA)

-The Family Educational Rights and Privacy Act (FERPA) of 1974 is a federal law that was enacted to protect the privacy of students and their educational records.
-The intent of the legislation is to protect the rights of students and to ensure the privacy and accuracy of "educational information."
+The Family Educational Rights and Privacy Act (FERPA), also known as the Buckley Amendment, is a federal law that was enacted in 1974 to protect the privacy of students and their educational records.
+The intent of the legislation is to protect the rights of students and to ensure the privacy and accuracy of educational information.

 The Act provides for the right of eligible students and parents to: